ASSISTANT MEDICAL DIRECTOR

 eligible list.
 This list will be used to fill current and future Administrative Manager III positions with this specialty.
 This recruitment may also be used to fill positions in similar and/or lower classifications throughout the County of Orange.

-This position is scheduled to receive salary range increases on the following dates:
+This position is scheduled to receive a salary range increase on the following date:

 Effective July 1, 2022 - 3.0% increase